evidentlyai/evidently/docs/book/tests-and-reports/introduction.md

 * **Regression**: The model quality is better than the quality of the dummy model.
 * **Data Drift**: The share of drifting features in the dataset is less than 30%.

-Here is an example of a Test Suites focused on classification.
+Here is an example of a classification Test Suites.
 The same interface works for all types of checks.

 ![](../.gitbook/assets/tests/overview_test_suite_example-min.png)

 There are also **Test Presets** — pre-built Test Suites designed for specific use cases.
-They act as templates to help you get started quickly by automatically generating multiple Tests, and deriving Test conditions from the provided reference dataset or heuristics.
+They act as templates to help you get started quickly.
+Presets automatically generate multiple Tests, and derive Test conditions from the reference dataset or heuristics.

 For example, the `DataQualityTestPreset` automatically checks for issues like missing values or duplicates, while the `RegressionTestPreset` focuses on evaluating regression model performance.